 The Carlton Orderly Room was built in 1867 and was located in Grattan Street near the corner of Drummond Street, it's also quite a distance, nearly 2 km from Royal Park which is believed to be the first home ground.

-This would seem to agree with the 1906 report of vice president W. Broach when he said that they first played among the gum tree of Princes Park and later adjourned to Royal Park.
+This would seem to agree with the 1906 report of vice president W. Broach when he said that they first played among the gum trees of Princes Park and later adjourned to Royal Park.
+What we now know as Princes Park is a remnant of a much larger Princes Park, a lightly forested area that was subdivded into the suburban Carlton and North Carlton.

 See 1906 below.